What Is Iyengar Yoga? History + 8 Benefits & What Makes It Different

-If you’ve been practicing yoga for a while, chances are you’ve heard of Iyengar yoga.
-But what is Iyengar yoga, who is it suitable for, and what are its benefits?
+If you’ve been practicing yoga for a while, chances are you’ve heard of Iyengar yoga but may have wondered what Iyengar yoga is and what are its benefits.
 This is where I come in to break it down for you!
-Let’s explore all of this and more in this intro to Iyengar yoga and Iyengar yoga classes.
+Let’s explore all of this and more in this introduction to Iyengar yoga and Iyengar yoga classes.

 The Iyengar style yoga is a specific yoga method from the same lineage as Vinyasa and Ashtanga yoga.
 Iyengar yoga falls into the category of yoga as an exercise, similar to the aforementioned styles of yoga.